Shūkyō nisei: Overview

+Assassination of Shinzo Abe and its impacts on the shūkyō nisei

+On 8 July 2022, Tetsuya Yamagami assassinated former Prime Minister Shinzo Abe while he was campaigning in Nara for a candidate in the upper house election.
+Yamagami stated that he targeted Abe due to his ties to the Unification Church (UC), which he blamed for ruining his family.

+Yamagami's mother had joined the UC around 1998, after his father committed suicide, leaving behind three children.
+She donated to the church extensively – more than 100 million yen in total, including her husband's life insurance payout, which put the family in a difficult financial position, to the extent that they sometimes went hungry.
+She declared bankruptcy in 2002.
+Yamagami did well at school and was admitted to the top high school in Nara Prefecture, but could not afford to attend university.
+At one point he attempted suicide, hoping that the insurance payout would save his siblings from poverty.

+The assassination drew attention to the plight of shūkyō nisei, and as a result, the issue began trending on social media.
+Online petitions for protecting shūkyō nisei were launched.
+One petition pleads for freedom of religion for shūkyō nisei so they are not bound by their parents' spiritual beliefs.
+This petition garnered over 37000 signatures on 30 July 2022.

+In October 2022, an outspoken shūkyō nisei victim under the pseudonym Sayuri Ogawa called for the disbandment of the UC at the press conference, but received messages from her parents via the church accusing her of being mentally unstable and demanding an end to the press conference.
+An online petition for dissolving the UC accumulated over 200 thousand signatures on 22 November 2022.

 Government responses

 In October 2022, Prime Minister Fumio Kishida had ordered his ministers to launch a probe against the UC to decide if the government would request the court to issue an order of removing the UC of its religious corporation status.
 One focus of this probe was the allegedly illegal child adoption arrangement among the UC followers.
 The UC denied any organized arrangement.
 In December 2022, when the Ministry of Health, Labour and Welfare submitted a second inquiry about the child adoption practice, the UC refused to answer more than half of the questions, and sent a letter of protest for the ministry.

-In December 2022, the Ministry of Health, Labour and Welfare considered drafting new guidelines which would define what kinds of actions constitute religious abuse against children to better help shūkyō nisei.
+In December 2022, Japanese Ministry of Health, Labor, and Welfare considered drafting new guidelines which would define what kinds of actions constitute religious abuse against children to better help shūkyō nisei.
 These include intimidating an individual with language such as "[you will] be damned to hell" (地獄に落ちる) and coercing an individual into participating in any religious activity.